 People needing help to quarantine may be supported so they can keep accessing their regular health and wellbeing services while isolating or quarantining safely in familiar surroundings.

-What are the emergency relief packages?
+What are the relief packages?

-An emergency relief package contains essential food and personal care items that are available to vulnerable Victorians who are needing to quarantine or isolate due to coronavirus (COVID-19).
+An emergency relief package contains basic essential food and personal care items that are available to vulnerable Victorians who are needing to quarantine or isolate due to coronavirus (COVID-19).

 The packages will help make sure people are able to access essential items while they quarantine or isolate.

-Emergency relief packages contain essential food staples including cereal, long-life milk, sugar, pasta and canned vegetables.
+Relief packages contain essential food staples including cereal, long-life milk, sugar, pasta and canned vegetables.

-The packages do not include medicines, incontinence and personal hygiene products, or pet food.
+The packages do not include medicines.

 People currently residing in Victoria who need to quarantine or isolate due to coronavirus (COVID-19) and don’t have enough food to feed themselves or their families may be eligible to receive an emergency relief package of basic supplies.